skabhishek/skabhishek/README.md

-# Hi, I'm Abhishek 👋
+# Abhishek Singh 👋
 ### Architect | Full-Stack Developer | Cloud Enthusiast

-Welcome to my GitHub profile!
 With over **16 years of extensive experience in software development**, I have honed my expertise in **designing, building, and deploying scalable, secure, and high-performing applications** across various industries.

 Throughout my career, I have worked in dynamic roles ranging from **developer** to **technology lead** and now as an **architect**, consistently delivering robust solutions for complex business challenges.
 My passion lies in crafting seamless end-to-end systems, mentoring teams, and optimizing applications to meet the ever-changing demands of the modern tech landscape.